felixlu/awesome-stars/topics.md

 ## postgresql

+- [alibaba/ali-dbhub](https://github.com/alibaba/ali-dbhub) - 🔥 🔥 🔥 An intelligent and versatile general-purpose SQL client and reporting tool for databases which integrates ChatGPT capabilities.(智能的通用数据库SQL客户端和报表工具)
 - [processone/tsung](https://github.com/processone/tsung) - Tsung is a high-performance benchmark framework for various protocols including HTTP, XMPP, LDAP, etc.
 - [beekeeper-studio/beekeeper-studio](https://github.com/beekeeper-studio/beekeeper-studio) - Modern and easy to use SQL client for MySQL, Postgres, SQLite, SQL Server, and more.
 Linux, MacOS, and Windows.
 - [getredash/redash](https://github.com/getredash/redash) - Make Your Company Data Driven.
 Connect to any data source, easily visualize, dashboard and share your data.